CDC Announces Backing for New Investment Vehicle to Build Businesses in Sierra LeoneSeptember 08, 2017

 LONDON—September 8, 2017—O’Melveny represented CDC Group plc, the UK’s development finance institution, in its US$20 million investment in Solon Capital Holdings, an investment holding company based in Sierra Leone.
 This is the first time CDC has invested in a permanent capital vehicle as part of its commitment to find new ways to meet the different needs of African markets in order to create jobs and deliver long-term growth.
 The approach complements CDC’s well-established funds strategy.

-The O’Melveny team was led by partner John Daghlian and counsel Angela Yung and Adrian Massey.
+The O’Melveny team was led by partner John Daghlian, counsel Angela Yung, and associate Ben Finger.

 O’Melveny’s clients shape markets, set precedents, and break boundaries.
 They are stalwarts and innovators, the names you trust, and the next big thing.
 And for more than a century, O’Melveny has been right beside them, punching through walls and putting up defenses to help our clients achieve their most important goals.
 With approximately 700 lawyers in 15 offices worldwide guided by the principles of excellence, leadership, and citizenship, we uphold a tradition of treating our clients’ challenges and opportunities as our own.
 What do you want to achieve?
 For the answers, please visit www.omm.com.